Neckar: Sources

 The headwater region of the Neckar lies in the Schwenninger Moos between Schwenningen and Bad Dürrheim.
 The traditionally marked spring of the river lies in the city park Möglingshöhe in Schwenningen.

-Prior to the Landesgartenschau Villingen-Schwenningen 2010 the Neckar flowed in the city center of Schwenningen mostly underground.
-In order to protect the city better from the more frequent flooding through overflow of the duct, the river received more space through a new, mostly open riverbed.
+Prior to the Landesgartenschau Villingen-Schwenningen 2010, the Neckar flowed mostly underground in the city center of Schwenningen.
+In order to protect the city from the more frequent flooding through overflow of the duct, the river received more space through a new, mostly open riverbed.
 This riverbed runs largely on the newly constructed horticultural show ground, which was used as the occasion for the remodeling.